 Being a great manager is like being a chameleon.
 You’ll have to be a different leader for different people.

-3. It’s about the team and people, not about you.
+3. It’s about the team, not about you.

 4. Be quick about positive feedback, gather information for negative feedback

-If you see or hear that your direct report did well on something, give them that feedback right away.
+If you personally observed or received feedback that your direct report did something well, give them that feedback right away.
 Leverage the power of positive reinforcement.
+You can do so in a team environment (public praise) but also enforced it privately.

 5. You have to build a team’s trust.
 And this takes time.